TeddyTessema/Disaster-Response-Project/README.md

 # Disaster Response Pipeline Project

 ## Content

  1. Instruction

  2. Installation

  3. Description

  4. Project Parts

-###1.
-Instructions:
+1. Instructions :
-1. Run the following commands in the project's root directory to set up your database and model.
+ 1.1.
+Run the following commands in the project's root directory to set up your database and model.

     - To run ETL pipeline that cleans data and stores in database `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
     - To run ML pipeline that trains classifier and saves `python model/train_classifier.py data/DisasterResponse.db model/classifier.pkl`

-2. Run the following command in the app's directory to run your web app.
+ 1.2  Run the following command in the app's directory to run your web app.
     `python app/run.py`

-###2.
-Installation
+2. Installation
    no installation required

-### 3. Description
+3. Description
 On this course, you have discovered and constructed on your facts data engineering talents to extend your possibilities and potential as a data scientist.
 On this challenge, you may practice these capabilities to investigate disaster data from Figure Eight to construct a model for an API that classifies disaster messages.

 Within the assignment workspace, You'll discover a data set containing real messages that have been sent at some point of disaster activities.
 You'll be developing a system gaining knowledge of pipeline to categorize those activities so that you can send the messages to the best disaster comfort organization.